AngelSayani/Advanced-Registry-Forensic-Lab/readme-file.md

    - Type: `.\create_artifacts.ps1`
    - Press Enter
    - When prompted to create a custom run key:
-     - Enter a name for your run key (e.g., "SystemUpdate")
+     - Enter a name for your run key (e.g., "SystemUpdate"), to create your own malicious run key entry when prompted
      - Choose a payload type (1, 2, or 3)
    - When prompted to create a file association hijack:
-     - Choose a file extension from the options (1-5)
+     - Choose a file extension from the options (1-5) to create a file association hijack for a file extension of your choice
      - Enter your custom command or press Enter for default
-   - Complete the quiz by answering each question
+   - Complete the quiz by answering each question (take the persistence techniques quiz)
      - Select your answer (1-4) for each question
      - Your quiz results will be saved automatically

 ### Phase 4: Learning Persistence Techniques